MatrixManAtYrService/HelloWorld-sqlite/dependency.md

 ### [Installation In Linux](http://www.boost.org/doc/libs/1_60_0/more/getting_started/unix-variants.html)

 Conversations with a friend indicate that the boost test module underwent significant changes in version 1.59, and that those changes are relevant to his decision to use boost for unit testing.
-As such, the ubuntu-repository version was not new enough.
+As such, the ubuntu-repository version was not new enough for me.
 If you don't care, feel free to update the version number in CMakeLists.txt and use the following command:

     sudo apt-get install libboost-test-dev

-To install it from source and get a newer version use the following commands.
-Note that the -j# flag indicates how many proccessor cores to use for compilation (which can take a while).
-If you have two cores, use `-j2`.
+To install it from source (which gives you control of the version you're installing) use the following instructions instead:

+I found that installing `python-dev`and `libbz2-dev` populated some headers that certain boost libraries needed to build.
+These libraries may not be strictly necessary for your application, so if you're ok with an incomplete build, you may skip the first command

+    sudo apt-get install python-dev libbz2-dev
     cd
     wget http://sourceforge.net/projects/boost/files/boost/1.60.0/boost_1_60_0.tar.bz2
     tar --bzip2 -xf boost_1_60_0.tar.bz2
     cd boost_1_60_0/
     ./bootstrap.sh --exec-prefix=/usr/local

+Note that the `-j#` flag indicates how many proccessor cores to use for compilation (which can take a while).
+If you have two cores, use `-j2`.

     ./b2 -j#
     sudo ./b2 install